pIlIp-d/1D-VHDL-Pong/documentation.md

         reset_speed: out std_logic := '0'
     );
 ```
-This block is intended to work as the logic for the loop of leds, it gives a puntuation system using the adding points vectors.
-Also gives control to the Loop from the last file.
+This block handles the logic for the loop of leds.
+It also handles the score system adding and returning the score back to the main game.vhd.
  ```vhdl
         if (current_pos = length) then
             reset_speed <= '1';